Bayesian Aggregation

 \subsection{$\mathcal{M}$-Closed: Bayesian Model Averaging}

-Bayesian model averaging (BMA) assigns both a prior to the model space $p(M_k)$ and parameters $p(\theta_k|M_k)$.
+Bayesian model averaging (BMA) assigns a prior both to the model space $p(M_k)$ and parameters $p(\theta_k|M_k)$.
 Through Bayes rule, the posterior probability of model $k$ is proportional to the product of its prior and marginal likelihood,

 In particular, the aggregated posterior predictive distribution of new data $\tilde y$ is estimated by

 In $\mathcal{M}$-closed cases, BMA is optimal if the method is evaluated based on its frequency properties assessed over the joint prior distribution of the models and their internal parameters \citep{madigan1996bayesian, hoeting1999}.
 In $\mathcal{M}$-open and $\mathcal{M}$-complete cases, BMA almost always asymptotically \emph{select} the one single model on the list that is closest in Kullback-Leibler (KL) divergence, compromising the extra expressiveness of model aggregation.